jaimetur/PhotoMigrator/README.md

   (not available yet but is on the [ROADMAP.md](/docs/ROADMAP.md) for next release)

-Apart from Manage the different Photo Cloud Services, the Tool also contains some other useful features such as:
+Apart from Manage the different Photo Cloud Services, the Tool also contains some [Other Useful Features](/help/6-other-features.md) such as:
 - **Metadata fixing** of any Photo Library in your local drive (not necesarely needs to be a Google Takeout folder)
 - **Library Organization** features:
   - Manage Duplicates assets